makersinchicago/makersinchicago.org/content/blog/2023/07/07/04/10_years_later.md

+title: 10 Years Later
+date: 07-07-2023
+author: Jorge Garcia
+category: Blog
+summary: A blog version of the Makers in Chicago presentation board for Sasha and the Maker Showcasers.

 Hi, reader!

 My name is J’orge Garcia and from 2013 to 2019 I worked for the Chicago Public Library in various positions including as a Senior Maker Specialist in the CPL Maker Lab.
 I joined the maker space team about a month after its opening and loved every minute of my time there.
 You may already know but the project was only going to be a 6-month experiment and here it is 10 years later!

 In February 2014, I attended the second Maker Summit in the lower level of the library, and I was inspired to create Makers in Chicago.
 I talked all about it for months until Mark Anderson and Sasha Neri gave me the go-ahead and support to start building it.
 I still remember the first time I mentioned the idea out loud nearly spilling over my drink on Mariella Colon while the team gathered after work.
 Brandy Agerbeck was nice enough to share a digital version of our conversation map with me, as well as related conversations to help me make connections and realize what the project could be.
-I presented on the project at the following Maker Summit (https://sshchicago.org/2015-chicago-maker-summit/).
+I presented the project at the following Maker Summit (https://sshchicago.org/2015-chicago-maker-summit/).

 It's gone through different iterations, including once collecting the community’s calendars all into one page.
 The Smart Chicago Collaborative supported the original WordPress site until 2016 when the organization sunset.
 The site then shifted to an open-source directory on GitHub.
-Since then, I’ve had folks ping me via email and in-person with updates for the site.
-Now, I’d like to once again ask the community to help me keep the site as up to date as possible.
+Since then, I’ve had folks ping me via email and in person with updates for the site.
+Now, I’d like to once again ask the community to help me keep the site as up-to-date as possible.
 I invite you to join as a contributor!

 Dig into the conversation maps of our 2014 Summit and related conversations and I hope you might find inspiration in them as I did.